cs-onah/onah-portfolio/README.md

 Clone the repository and run `flutter pub get` in the root of the project

-Create a `.env` file in the root of the project and add the following:
+Create an `env` file in the root of the project and add the following:

 ```env
 FORMSPREE_KEY=YOUR_FORMSPREE_KEY